iCharlesHu/swift-experimental-subprocess/README.md

         _ data: Data
     ) async throws -> Int

-    /// Write a StringProtocol to the standard input of the subprocess.
-    /// - Parameters:
-    ///   - string: The string to write.
-    ///   - encoding: The encoding to use when converting string to bytes
-    /// - Returns number of bytes written. public func write(
-        _ string: some StringProtocol,
-        using encoding: String.Encoding = .utf8
-    ) async throws -> Int

-    /// Write a AsyncSequence of UInt8 to the standard input of the subprocess.
+    /// Write a AsyncSequence of Data to the standard input of the subprocess.
     /// - Parameter sequence: The sequence of bytes to write.
     /// - Returns number of bytes written. public func write<AsyncSendableSequence: AsyncSequence & Sendable>(
         _ asyncSequence: AsyncSendableSequence
     ) async throws -> Int where AsyncSendableSequence.Element == Data

-    /// Signal all writes are finished
-    public func finish() async throws
 }
 ```